LafeLabs/thing/README.md

 Pages like this need to be *hosted* on some kind of *web server*.
 This can be on a free web hosting service, on a purchased domain with paid hosting, on a local wifi network only other people on that network can see, run locally on a single machine, or run on server clusters in decentralized Internet infrastructure as the network starts to scale up.

 A word of warning: all Geometron servers are world-writeable and world-readable by default, with no user or login or password control.
 Put nothing on any Geometron server which is private, personal or proprietary.
 Do not integrate these pages into existing pages where you care about security.
 The risks of a totally world-writeable and world-readable network go away if we put no money or property or personal information on the Network.
 And that is precisely how this Network is built: as a self-replicating shared art resource on which people can co-create art and instantly publish it both to the Web(both the centralized Web and the Geometron network).
+If you want something to survive over time without being changed or deleted, copy it to places that won't get deleted like a local private hard drive, a Github repository or a pastebin paste.

 What follows are some of the technical details of how to actually replicate this.
 This part will be overly technical for people not used to working with the internals of Internet stuff.
 If you ask around you can probably find someone who knows how to follow these instructions, though, and work together with them to build an instance of the Geometron Art Seed without digging into the very technical stuff yourself.
+Find someone into web things, sign both of you up for the mailing list and we'll get you set up with the more obscure details of making a new instance work.

 <h3 style = "background-color:#ffbfbf">Technical Details Below This Line</h3>